Please familiarize yourself with the Frequently Asked Questions students have before enrolling in the Academic Year-Long Mentoring Program

-What is the application process for the EOC Academic Year-Long Mentoring Program?
+5. What is the application process for the Academic Year-Long Mentoring Program?

 Eligible Baruch students must complete the following application steps in order to be considered for the Academic Year-Long Mentoring Program:

-- Students must complete the program application by August 29, 2018.
+♦ Students must complete the program application by given deadline

 - Applications submitted on time will receive priority in the mentor selection process

-- Info session dates and RSVP instructions will be provided to students who have completed their applications
+- Instructions will be provided to students who have completed their applications

-- Students accepted into the program must attend the September 20th Launch event (exceptions will be made for students who have class at the time of the event)
+♦ Students accepted into the program must attend the Launch event (exceptions will be made for students who have class at the time of the event).

 - Provide professional perspective: insight about industry, corporate culture, networking, marketing oneself